Accurate Assessment via Process Data

 \section{Appendix: Proofs of Theorem 1 and Theorem 2}

-To prove Theorem \ref{thm:sufficient_stat}, we would use the following lemma. \begin{lemma} If a random variable $X$ is not almost surely constant, $f(\cdot)$ and $g(\cdot)$ are strictly increasing functions, and $f(X)$, $g(X)$ have finite second moments, then $\cov \left( f(X), g(X) \right) >0$ . \end{lemma}
+To prove Theorem \ref{ch4:thm:sufficient_stat}, we establish the following lemma. \begin{lemma} Let $X$ be a nonconstant random variable, and $f(\cdot)$ and $g(\cdot)$ be strictly increasing functions.
+Suppose that $f(X)$ and $g(X)$ have finite second moments.
+Then $\cov \left( f(X), g(X) \right) >0$ . \end{lemma}

-\begin{proof}[Proof of lemma \ref{lemma:cov_monotone}] Let $Y$ be an i.i.d. copy of $X$ in the product space.
-By monotonicity of $f$ and $g$,
+\begin{proof}[Proof of lemma \ref{ch4:lemma:cov_monotone}] Let $Y$ be an independent and identically distributed (i.i.d.) copy of $X$.
+It is easy to verify the following identity Clearly, for any $x$ and $y$, $ (f(x) -f(y) ) (g(x) - g(y))\ge 0$, and $``=''$ holds if and only if $x=y$.
+Since $P(X\not=Y)>0$, the right-hand side of equation \eqref{ch4:ineq: monotone} must be positive. \end{proof}